15 best bars in beautiful Venice, Italy

 Located right by the impressive Basilica dei Frari, Il Mercante literally translates as ‘The Merchant’ (of Venice).

-If that Shakespearian association isn’t enough, maybe you should try one of the custom-made cocktails.
-As well as being palate-pleasers, they are works of art.
+If that Shakespearian association isn’t enough, I’d recommend trying one of the custom-made cocktails.
+As well as being palate-pleasers, believe me when I say they are works of art!

 You might even be fortunate enough to grab a table by the water, although the place generally becomes packed out as the evening wears on.